What is National Children’s Dental Health Month?

 Celebrate National Children’s Dental Health Month with Jefferson Dental & Orthodontics

 This month there are many ways to celebrate with kids you care about.
 Download activity sheets, make up songs or posters, and definitely book your kid’s six-month check-up and professional teeth cleaning!
-It’s also a great time to book that braces consult you’ve been meaning to schedule.
+It’s also a great time to see one of our orthodontists for a free braces consult.